Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 * Navigate to “settings”, “SSL”.
 * Click “license”
 * Enter your license key, and activate.
+* Start adding pages to SSL on the page, or with the bulk option

 For more information: go to the [website](https://www.really-simple-ssl.com/), or